 You can also check our video blog, where we go through all of the features and improvements of this new update in more detail:

-And if you want to try out this new update, you can do so with the 14-day free trial of our automated WordPress hosting at 10Web.
+And if you want to try out this new update, you can do so with a free trial of our automated WordPress hosting at 10Web.

 Get 90+ PageSpeed Score and boost Core Web Vitals by migrating your client websites to 10Web – all within minutes, all automatically.